filomon/arpa/README.md

 # ARPA
-This is a web application for tickets reservation.
+This is a web application for tickets reservation by using Polymer 2.6.0 and Firebase 4.1.1.

 Install bower and polymer-cli to begin the development.
 ```